Model context protocol (MCP)

 Create individual business terms with names, definitions, and certificate status so AI agents can align prompts with shared language.

-Create data quality rules
+Create DQ rules

 Define column, table, and SQL-based rules on critical assets so AI workflows can enforce baseline data quality checks.

-Update data quality rules
+Update DQ rules

 Adjust thresholds, priorities, and conditions on existing rules so quality checks stay aligned with evolving data patterns.

-Schedule data quality rules
+Schedule DQ rules

 Configure cron-based schedules for rules on tables and views so data quality checks run automatically alongside ETL workflows.

-Delete data quality rules
+Delete DQ rules

 Remove deprecated or noisy rules so your data quality rule set remains focused and maintainable.